The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: The anomalous CMDM in the SM from the 1-loop vertex function

-In the SM, the one-loop diagrams that give rise to the four-body anomalous CMDM, $\hat{\mu}_{t}(s)^\mathrm{4b}$, are displayed in Fig.~\ref{FIGURE-Diagrams-4B}.
-The calculation is carried out in the $\xi=1$ Feynman$-$`t Hooft gauge, where the Bose symmetry of the external gluons is implied, giving up seventy three Feynman diagrams.
-These contributions were generated by \texttt{FeynArts}~\cite{Hahn:2000kx} and solved by using \texttt{FeynCalc}~\cite{Mertig:1990an,Shtabovenko:2016sxi,Shtabovenko:2020gxv}, \texttt{ColorMath} package~\cite{Sjodahl:2012nk} was employed to address the color algebra.
+In the SM, the 1-loop diagrams that give rise to $\hat{\mu}_{t}^\mathrm{4b}(s)$ are displayed and condensed in Fig.~\ref{FIGURE-Diagrams-4B}.
+The calculation is carried out in the $\xi=1$ Feynman$-$`t Hooft gauge, the Bose symmetry of the external gluons is implied, involving up to 73 diagrams.
+These contributions were generated by \texttt{FeynArts}~\cite{Hahn:2000kx} and solved with \texttt{FeynCalc}~\cite{Mertig:1990an,Shtabovenko:2016sxi,Shtabovenko:2020gxv}, \texttt{ColorMath} \cite{Sjodahl:2012nk} was employed to address the color algebra.

-The amplitude can be split out into five sets characterized by the different virtual bosons: $g$, $\gamma$, $Z$, $W$ and $H$ (as is indicated in Fig.~\ref{FIGURE-Diagrams-4B})
+The amplitude can be split out into five sets distinguished by the different virtual bosons $g$, $\gamma$, $Z$, $W$ and $H$: